Finding the right accounting software for your organization is one of the most crucial decisions you’ll make.But what is accounting software?

 - Determining resource allocation, e.g., equipment distribution

-Here is an example of this feature and the kind of dashboard you can expect:
+Here is an example of this feature and what you can expect the dashboard to look like:

 Image via Sage Intacct